Marcus-Software/ms_map_utils/README.md

 - `removeKeys` remove all entries that contains a key in list.
 - `removeKeysExcept` remove all entries that NOT contains a key in list.
 - `putIfAbsentAsync` put a item if absent or return existent value async.
+- `containsKeys` check if map contains all keys of list.

 ## Usage